-Three years later the efforts are unmistakable.
-The Beta Alpha Chapter, now composed of 59 active members, has given back through community service and has raised significant funds for its local philanthropy, True North, and its national philanthropy, Special Olympics.
-In the Spring of 2018, Sig Tau won a $2,000 grant to put on a Trivia Night philanthropy event, and in May they held the event to raise funds for True North.
+Years later the efforts are unmistakable.
+The Beta Alpha Chapter has given back through community service and has raised significant funds for its local philanthropy, True North, and its national philanthropy, Special Olympics.

 On January 28, 2017, Beta Alpha Chapter was rewarded for their hard work, and officially re-chartered.
-Though proud of their accomplishments thus far, the men of Beta Alpha Chapter recognize more work is still to be done and will continue to grow and bring noble men into the brotherhood.
+Though proud of their accomplishments, the men of Beta Alpha Chapter recognize more work is still to be done and will continue to grow and bring noble men into the brotherhood.

 A Chapter Fund is a restricted account from the Sigma Tau Gamma Foundation.
 In this case, the restriction is that the funds and earnings on the investment of the funds may be used only for a particular chapter, meaning that if you donate to your chapter’s fund, it may only be used for your chapter.

 - Award scholarships based on academic and leadership criteria

 - Technology grants for purchase and upgrade of chapter computer technology

 - Educational facility grants to the selected chapter